AKC Color & Markings

 The conscientious breeder plans a breeding to reproduce the best characteristics of an outstanding sire or dam.
-His guide is the official AKC Standard of the breed---the written "blueprint" that helps keep the breed uniform for generations to come.
+His guide is the official AKC Standard of the breed -- the written "blueprint" that helps keep the breed uniform for generations to come.
 (You can find the breed standard, revised in 2005, at the American Boxer Club website: www.americanboxerclub.org).
-The more common disappointments for pet purchasers come from commercial sources--especially pet shops that often buy puppies from the infamous "puppy mills" that take little notice of the quality or health they are producing.
-The pet store or dog broker will sell you a puppy with a breeder’s name attached to the paperwork—but this puppy may easily have been born in a puppy mill.
+The more common disappointments for pet purchasers come from commercial sources -- especially pet shops that often buy puppies from the infamous "puppy mills" that take little notice of the quality or health they are producing.
+The pet store or dog broker will sell you a puppy with a breeder's name attached to the paperwork -- but this puppy may easily have been born in a puppy mill.
 His sire and/or dam are nowhere on the premises.
 The reputable breeder, on the other hand, will not only be able to demonstrate the pedigree and registration papers, but will also show you either the sire or dam themselves, or pictures of the parent who may be owned elsewhere.
-Though the mere presence of "papers" does not guarantee good health, conformation, or temperament, you will most often find these attributes in the puppy who has been raised with loving care in the home or kennel of a conscientious hobby breeder.
+Though the mere presence of "papers" does not guarantee good health, conformation, or temperament, you will most often find these attributes in the puppy that has been raised with loving care in the home or kennel of a conscientious hobby breeder.

 The serious breeder often strives to produce a potential "champion."
 Since not all in the litter can quite reach this goal, the breeder will able to offer you a good-looking brother or sister of the show prospect at a reasonable price.
 Sometimes the distribution of white markings alone may make the difference between the so-called "pet" and show-potential puppy.
 The pet puppy will have benefited from the same proven bloodlines, nutrition, and medical care as its "champion" littermate.
 His breeder will have health tested the parents and done the best he can to insure good temperament, soundness, and longevity.
 Here is your best buy.